The birth control sponge is a soft, squishy sponge that is worn deep inside the vagina during sex.

 How effective is it in preventing pregnancy?

-16 to 32 out of 100 couples will have a pregnancy in the first year.
-Women who already have had a baby have a higher chance of pregnancy with the sponge.
-It may be that the sponge can cover the cervix better if the woman has not yet delivered a child.
+14 to 22 out of 100 couples will get pregnant in the first year.
+People who already given birth have a higher chance of pregnancy with the sponge.
+It may be that the sponge can cover the cervix better if the person has not yet delivered a child.

 How effective is it in preventing STDs?